Worth – St Nicholas

 1. (North porticus north window) C14 shield of the de Warrennes, moved here from the head of the west window where Horsfield recorded it (I p267).

 2. (South porticus south window) T Willement, 1849 (Willement ledger).
 Only the head remains after ‘restoration’ in 1975.
-According to the same source, Willement also supplied some glass for one of the small chancel windows and one of St John the Baptist, but presumably this did not survive Salvin’s rebuilding.
+According to his ledger, Willement also supplied some glass for one of the small chancel windows and one of St John the Baptist, but presumably this did not survive Salvin’s rebuilding.

 3. (South nave, first window) J Hardman and Co, 1857 (Order book).